-From 1994 to 2000, Specialty Systems' revenue and segment operating profit increased at compound annual rates of 8.5% and 25.3%, respectively.
+From 1994 to 2000, FoodTech's revenue and segment operating profit increased at compound annual rates of 10.4% and 24.1%, respectively.

-We believe Specialty Systems' historical growth resulted from providing technology-based systems and products for food processing and air transportation companies.
+We believe FoodTech's historical growth resulted from providing technologically based systems and products for food processing companies.
 In addition to benefiting from the expected growth in many of the industry segments we serve, we intend to continue to broaden the scope of systems, equipment and services that we provide.
-We further intend to leverage our large installed base of products and systems to enhance customer relationships, generate new business and grow our aftermarket equipment and services operations.
+We further intend to leverage our installed base of products and systems to enhance customer relationships, generate new business and grow our aftermarket equipment and service operations.

-- .
-Provide Broader Solutions.
-We intend to grow through increasing the scope of systems, equipment and services that we provide to our customers.
+.
+PROVIDE BROADER SOLUTIONS.
+We intend to grow through increasing our scope of systems, equipment and services, such as through the integration of coating, cooking and freezing systems.
 As our customers continue to consolidate and expand geographically, they are reducing their supplier base and developing stronger relationships with their remaining suppliers.
-In the fragmented food equipment industry, our strong customer relationships, strong industry position and large installed base give us a unique opportunity to provide our customers additional systems and support.
-Similarly, as our air transportation customers consolidate, expand geographically and form alliances, our existing customer relationships and technologically advanced systems provide us the customer knowledge, reputation and installed base that will help to further broaden our product, leasing, maintenance, operation and parts supply offerings. - .
-Increase Aftermarket Operations.
-We intend to continue to leverage our large installed base of equipment to grow our aftermarket equipment and services operations to provide improved operational efficiency for our customers.
-From 1994 to 2000, Specialty Systems' aftermarket revenue increased at a compound annual rate of approximately 10.9%.
-We provide retrofits to accommodate changing operational requirements and continuous, proactive service, including in some cases on-site personnel.
+In the fragmented food equipment industry, our strong customer relationships, strong industry position and large installed base give us a unique opportunity to provide our customers with additional systems and support.

+.
+INCREASE AFTERMARKET OPERATIONS.
+We intend to continue to leverage our large installed base of industrial freezers, sterilizer units, coating systems and juice extractors to grow our aftermarket equipment and services operations.
+From 1994 to 2000, FoodTech's aftermarket revenue increased at a compound annual rate of approximately 11.7%.
+We provide retrofits to accommodate changing operational requirements and continuous, proactive service, including, in some cases, on-site personnel.